 Whether your business is large or small, trade show participation can increase your market share in the United States and abroad.
 Whether it is your first show or you are an experienced manager, evaluating the preparation process should be an ongoing part of planning.
 Booth design, deciding between an exhibit rental or purchase are only part of the equation for successful trade show programs.

 Is the trade show or special event over when the last box is sealed, flooring packed and the truck is heading back to the shop?
 As the baseball legend, Yogi Berra said, “It ain’t over till it’s over."
 Part of determining the return on investment (ROI) is more than tracking the leads and new contacts made at the show.
+When returning to the office, make time for thoughtful evaluation of all aspects of the trade show or event when it is still fresh in your mind.

 Executive leaders may ask or question, what is the power of trade shows in the marketing program?
 Exhibitions are a unique selling environment and there is no substitute for face-to-face marketing.
 New products, services and branding, are presented to existing and new customers that generate immediate feedback that isn’t possible with an advertisement or on the internet.